HanetakaChou/hanetakachou.github.io/src/Image-Synthesis/Scanline/Lighting/Order-Independent-Transparency.md

 ## 3-3\.
 K-Buffer

-Carpenter proposed the "A-Buffer"(11.[Carpenter 1984]) in the same year when Porter proposed the Alpha channel.
+Carpenter proposed the "A-Buffer" (11.[Carpenter 1984]) in the same year when Porter proposed the Alpha channel.
 In the A-Buffer, each pixel corresponds to a list in which all fragments corresponding to this pixel are stored.
 After sorting the fragments in the list by the depth, evidently we can use Over/Under operation to calculate the final color $\displaystyle C_{Final}$.
 Although A-Buffer can be implemented by UAV/StorageImage and atomic operations at present, the implementation is very tedious and inelegant.
 Besides, the performance of the list is low since the address of the list is not continuous and thus unfriendly to the cache.
 Thus there is almost no implementation in reality.

-Bavoil improved the A-Buffer and proposed K-Buffer(12.[Bavoil 2007]) in 2007.
+Bavoil improved the A-Buffer and proposed K-Buffer (12.[Bavoil 2007]) in 2007.
 In K-Buffer, we limit the number of the fragments corresponding to each pixel to no more than K. With this limit, the K-Buffer can be implemented more elegantly and efficiently.

 ### 3-3-1\.
-RMW(Read Modify Write) Operation
+RMW (Read Modify Write) Operation
 In the renderpass in which we generate the K-Buffer, the following RMW operation is performed on each fragment:
-1\.Read: read the (at most K) fragments corresponding to the same pixel from K-Buffer
+1\.
+Read: read the (at most K) fragments corresponding to the same pixel from K-Buffer
-2\.Modify: use the information of the current fragment and modified the (at most K) fragments which have been read from the K-Buffer
+2\.
+Modify: use the information of the current fragment and modified the (at most K) fragments which have been read from the K-Buffer
-3\.Write: write the (at most K) fragments which have been modified to the K-Buffer
+3\.
+Write: write the (at most K) fragments which have been modified to the K-Buffer

 For the current hardware, we can immediately implement the RMW operation by the UAV/StorageImage.
 However, things are far from simple.
 In general, the RMW operations performed on the fragments corresponding to the same pixel should be mutually exclusive to ensure the correctness.